 MATH 3114 Higher Analysis

 Continues the study of calculus to limits, continuous functions, bounded functions, intermediate value theorem, Taylor’s formula and L’Hompital’s rule, vectors and their application, Cauchy’s generalized law of the mean, functions of several variables, and partial differentiation.
-Prerequisite: MATH 2144.
+Prerequisite: MATH 2504 or permission of instructor.
 IV

 MATH 3134 Probability and Statistics